-The environmental monitoring of pollution from regular emissions and discharges shall include both benthic habitats (the sediments, molluscs and benthic fauna) and the water column.
+The environmental monitoring of pollution from regular emissions and discharges shall include both benthic habitats (the sediments, soft and hard sea bed fauna) and the water column.

 Personnel with monitoring functions shall at all times be able to efficiently gather and process information on such conditions.